by Erica Wiley

 The truth is not every web professional has a method for designing a site to your target market specifications.
 You can very well get a website specific to your industry, but it takes extensive preliminary work to design a website that will resonate with your ideal client.

-At PROFITGEEKS, we do this in two steps:
+We do this in two steps: